 - Indian Lore – Using the John P. McGovern Hall of the Americas as a lens into human history, discover the groups that called the Americas home.

-- Weather – Study the Earth’s atmosphere and learn about the water cycle, predicting the weather and discuss extreme weather.
+- Weather – Study the Earth’s atmosphere, learn about the water cycle, predict the weather and discuss extreme weather.
 (STEM/Nova)